IEA Tango

 Group Merger Phenomenon

 Since the IEA took control in Afghanistan in 2021, the TTP’s merger process has accelerated at an unprecedented rate; hitherto, 34 parties had rubbed shoulders with the TTP’s chief, Noor Wali Mehsud.
-This string of TTP mergers appears to have been orchestrated by the IEA since these minor organizations could have otherwise joined the ranks and files of the Islamic State-Khorasan Province (ISKP), an anti-Taliban Salafist Jihadist Movement.
-It may be argued that putting these factions under the TTP makes it easier for the IEA to deal with the fragmented terrorist factions roaming freely in Afghanistan from a strategic standpoint.
+The IEA appears to have orchestrated this string of TTP mergers.
+The minor organizations could have otherwise joined the Islamic State-Khorasan Province (ISKP), an anti-Taliban Salafist Jihadist movement.
+By putting these factions under the TTP, the IEA may find it easier to deal with the fragmented terrorist factions roaming freely in Afghanistan from a strategic standpoint.

 However, by allowing the TTP to use Afghan soil as a strategic springboard from which to ambush Pakistan, the IEA is in violation of their international promises made at the Doha Agreement, in which they pledged to the world that they would not provide safe havens for international terrorist organizations.